shackra/goimapnotify/README.md

 - `onNewMail`: is an executable or script to run when new mail has arrived.
 - `onNewMailPost`: is an executable or script to run after `onNewMail` has ran.
+- `onDeletedMail`: is an executable or script to run when mail has been delete.
+- `onDeletedMailPost`: is an executable or script to run after `onDeletedMail` has ran.
 - `hostCmd`: is an executable or script that retrieves your host from somewhere, we cannot pass arguments to this command from `Stdin`.
 - `usernameCmd`: is an executable or script that retrieves your username from somewhere, we cannot pass arguments to this command from `Stdin`.
 - `passwordCmd`: is an executable or script that retrieves your password from somewhere, we cannot pass arguments to this command from `Stdin`.